Reuben Wilson

-Reuben Wilson (born April 9, 1935) is a jazz organist.
-He performs soul jazz and acid jazz, and is best known for his title track "Got to Get Your Own".
+Reuben Wilson (April 9, 1935 – May 26, 2023) was an American jazz organist in the soul jazz tradition.
+Widely sampled and influential among acid jazz musicians, he is best known for his album Got to Get Your Own.

+Biography

-He was born in Mounds, Oklahoma and his family moved to Pasadena when he was 5.
+Wilson was born in Mounds, Oklahoma, and his family moved to Pasadena when he was 5.

 He played in Los Angeles with drummer Al Bartee, then moved to New York to begin a recording career.
-In addition to playing with jazz musicians Melvin Sparks and Willis Jackson, Wilson led the local band Wildare Express.
-He remains an active musician, and still resides in New York City.
+In addition to playing with jazz musicians Melvin Sparks, drummers Tommy Derrick and Willis Jackson, Wilson led the local band Wildare Express.
+He remained active into his late 70s, until developing dementia.
+He died of lung cancer in New York City, on May 26, 2023, at the age of 88.